All Episodes

 They were.
 Yeah, they were horrible.

-They were taking horses on really large on really high
+They were taking horses on really large, on really high

-platforms, Yeah, and literally diving straight into water.
+And literally diving straight into water.

 What?
-And then I did a little research
+And then a little research and

 PTSD.
 Yeah.